bormaxi8080/osint-timeline/DRAFT.md

 ----

 **OSINT Tools, Services and Investigations:**

-NMapView.
-Turn Nmap XML into a searchable, portable HTML report for analysis, triage, and pentest reporting: https://github.com/dreizehnutters/NmapView

-Thunderbit.
-The Next Gen AI Web Scraper: https://thunderbit.com/

-ONYPHE.
-A cyber defense search engine for OSINT & threat intelligence, collecting internet-sourced data to find threats: https://search.onyphe.io/

-Website downloader works with `wget` and `archiver` to download all websites assets and compress then sends it back to the user through socket channel: https://github.com/AhmadIbrahiim/Website-downloader

-PyDNS Scanner.
-A modern, high-performance DNS scanner with a beautiful Terminal User Interface (TUI) built with Textual.
-This tool can scan millions of IP addresses to find working DNS servers with optional Slipstream proxy testing and automatic multi-platform client download: https://github.com/sy54dmin/pydns-scanner

-Keyhacks is a repository which shows quick ways in which API keys leaked by a bug bounty program can be checked to see if they're valid: https://github.com/streaak/keyhacks

-The best IP Toolbox.
-Easy to check what's your IPs, IP geolocation, check for DNS leaks, examine WebRTC connections, speed test, ping test, MTR test, check website availability, whois search and more: https://github.com/jason5ng32/myip

-Cloak Browser.
-Stealth Chromium that passes every bot detection test.
-Drop-in Playwright replacement with source-level fingerprint patches.
-30/30 tests passed: https://github.com/CloakHQ/CloakBrowser

-Endpoint Hunter.
-OWASP-focused automated reconnaissance tool for web application security testing.
-Performs subdomain enumeration, URL harvesting, filtering, and intelligent endpoint classification to identify high-risk attack surfaces.
-Built for bug bounty hunters and penetration testers: https://github.com/banguhub/endpoint-hunter

 **FastALPR** is a high-performance, customizable Automatic License Plate Recognition (ALPR) system.
 We offer fast and efficient ONNX models by default, but you can easily swap in your own models if needed: https://github.com/ankandrew/fast-alpr